Results, downgrades keep Britain's FTSE under pressure

 copper miner Antofagasta and Anglo American

-among the top gainers, all up between 1 percent to 5 percent as
+among the top gainers, all up between 1.9 percent to 3.4 percent